Turbo Takeaways

 A mortgage loan is a secured loan backed by real estate.
 When you get a loan to purchase a home, the lender takes a lien on your home.
-This means that the lender can foreclose on your home, in effect repossessing it and then selling it to recover the money they lent you if you don’t repay the loan as agreed.
+This means that If you don’t repay the loan, the lender can foreclose, repossess the home, and sell it to recover their money if you don’t repay the loan as agreed.

-Your home is likely your largest asset, and since mortgage debt is significant for most people, it’s important to have a clear understanding of how the loan works.
-In this guide, we’ll list the types of mortgages, eligibility requirements, and interest rates so you can make an informed decision before you get a mortgage.
+Your home is likely your largest asset, and since mortgage debt is significant for most people, it’s essential to understand how the loan works.

 What Is a Mortgage Loan?